Skip to content

 • Tools for managing contingency plans and alternative supplier strategies.

-4. Collaboration and Communication Tools
+4. Collaboration & Communication Tools

 SRM systems should facilitate seamless communication between your business and its suppliers.
 This goes beyond basic emails or contract negotiations—an ideal SRM system enables real-time collaboration on projects, joint product development, and process improvements.
 The platform should support transparent communication and enable sharing of forecasts, demand plans, and feedback in a structured and easy-to-use format.